 So, depending upon your application you need to decide which parameter is critical for your application, and based on that you can decide which op-amp is suitable for your particular application.

 Now, so far we have seen this op-amp in an open-loop configuration.
 That means, there was no feedback from output to the input.
 Now, in the next article, we will see what happens when we provide feedback from the output on the input side.

-What is the difference between amplifier and operational amplifier?
+What is the difference between the amplifier and an operational amplifier?

 How does an operational amplifier work?

-What is the main function of operational amplifier?
+What is the main function of the operational amplifier?

 Why is IC 741 called so?

 The 741 Op-Amp IC could be a monolithic computer circuit, comprising of general-purpose Operational electronic equipment. it absolutely was 1st factory-made by Fairchild semiconductors within the year 1963. the quantity seven41 indicates that this operational electronic equipment IC has 7 purposeful pins, four pins capable of taking input, and one output pin

 What is the symbol of an op-amp?

 The image for Associate in Nursing operational electronic equipment could be a triangle that has 2 inputs and one output.
 This image is shown below in figure two.
 The input with a positive sign is named the non-inverting terminal and also the input with the negative sign is named the inverting terminal